Results of the 2014 Indonesian legislative election

-A general election was held on 9 April 2014 in Indonesia to renew the mandate of the national and regional legislatures which will expire this year.
+A legislative election was held on 9 April 2014 in Indonesia to renew the mandate of the national and regional legislatures which will expire this year.
 Official results were announced on 9 May 2014, with the DPR seat allocation being announced separately on 14 May.
 This is the fourth free and democratic legislative election since the Fall of Suharto in 1998.